Frequently Asked Questions

 Does Webster offer financial aid?

 Financial assistance from Webster University is limited to U.S. citizens and permanent residents who are degree-seeking students at Webster.
 Most federal and state financial aids awarded by the home campus can be used while studying abroad.
-Contact your financial aid counselor to see how your financial aid may be used to study abroad at Webster University.
+Please view the policy for study abroad students here.

 What about health insurance?

 Your health and safety are of the utmost concern to Webster University.
-Webster University requires coverage under the Webster University study abroad health insurance policy.
+All study abroad students are provided basic accident and sickness coverage while abroad on a Webster study abroad program through HTH Worldwide Insurance.
 This coverage is mandatory for all study abroad participants, and no exceptions will be made.

 If I have a disability, can I study abroad?